sweatersjpg/NENES/README.md

 https://sweaters.itch.io/nenes-converter
 It also explains how to go about creating a compatable sprite sheet png to upload.

-# To do: displaying and using maps
+# TODO: displaying and using maps

+currently its up to you to figure that one out :/